Frequently Asked Questions

 What insights does Security DataPoint offer?

+Security DataPoint delivers independent, data-driven insight into the cybersecurity posture of publicly traded companies.
 By evaluating each company across six key security categories and normalizing the results to a 0–100 score, SDP provides a clear, comparable view of cyber risk across the public markets.
+These insights help market participants, enterprises, and other stakeholders better understand cybersecurity exposure as part of broader risk assessment and oversight.

 Why is cybersecurity an important risk factor for public companies?

 Cybersecurity incidents can lead to financial loss, operational disruption, regulatory scrutiny, and lasting damage to brand trust.
 For public companies, these impacts can affect business continuity, governance, and market confidence.
+Understanding a company’s cybersecurity posture provides additional context for assessing cyber-related risks alongside other operational and governance considerations.

 How are SDP’s cybersecurity scores calculated?